US, Iran spar over nuclear talks at UN

 Follow topic:

-Dec 23 - The United States and Iran traded barbs at the United Nations Security Council on Tuesday over conditions for reviving nuclear talks, with the U.S. saying it remains ready for direct negotiations and Iran rejecting Washington's terms.
+NEW YORK - The United States and Iran traded barbs at the United Nations Security Council on Dec 24 over conditions for reviving nuclear talks, with the US saying it remains ready for direct negotiations and Iran rejecting Washington's terms

-The talks faced major stumbling blocks, notably over uranium enrichment on Iranian soil — a practice Western powers want eliminated to minimize the risk of weaponization, but which Tehran has firmly rejected.
+The talks faced major stumbling blocks, notably over uranium enrichment on Iranian soil — a practice Western powers want eliminated to minimise the risk of weaponisation, but which Tehran has firmly rejected.

-"The United States remains available for formal talks with Iran, but only if Tehran is prepared for direct and meaningful dialogue," Trump's deputy Middle East envoy Morgan Ortagus told the Security Council on Tuesday.
+“The United States remains available for formal talks with Iran, but only if Tehran is prepared for direct and meaningful dialogue,” Mr Trump’s deputy Middle East envoy Morgan Ortagus told the Security Council on Dec 23.

 “We appreciate any fair and meaningful negotiation, but insisting on zero enrichment policy, it is contrary to our rights as a member of the NPT, and it means that they are not pursuing the fair negotiation,” he said, referring to the Treaty on the Non-Proliferation of Nuclear Weapons.